Mon people: Music

 Mon culture and traditional heritages includes spiritual dances, musical instruments such as the kyam or "crocodile xylophone", the la gyan hsaing gong chime, the saung harp and a flat stringed instrument.
 Mon dances are usually played in a formal theater or sometimes in an informal district of any village.
 The dances are followed by background music using a circular set of tuned drums and claps, crocodile xylophone, gongs, flute, flat guitar, harp, violin, etc.

 Art

+Pottery

 The Mon people in Thailand have been producing pottery for over 200 years.
 Their ancestors settled in Koh Kret and Nakhon Sawan, using their pottery making skills to earn a living in both places.
 The area is known for its high-quality clay and the Mon pottery, including containers and decorative items, is a symbol of their heritage and expertise.
 The pottery is made of porous earthenware in light orange to red color and features unique designs inspired by nature.
 Despite technological advancements, the Mon continue to preserve this traditional handicraft.

+Floral umbrellas

+Floral umbrellas have a long history in Mon culture, dating back to ancient times.
+In fact, inscriptions have been discovered in northern Thailand that mention the use of umbrellas and palm-leaf manuscripts in Mon religious ceremonies during the Hariphunchai Kingdom, which lasted from the 7th to the 13th century.
+Today, floral umbrellas are still used in various ceremonies and festivals throughout Mon communities, such as weddings, ordinations, and temple fairs, and remain an important part of Mon cultural heritage.